-\ptitle{Execution Feedback-Driven Refinement.} Direct approaches focus on leveraging real query execution feedback to refine data agents' optimization strategies through iterative plan generation and evaluation.
-For example, SERAG~\cite{liu2025serag} uses a vector database to retrieve past query examples, constructs prompts based on these examples to generate optimized query plans, executes the plans, and dynamically interacts with the execution engine to incorporate performance feedback to continuously improve future optimizations.
-Beyond optimizing query execution, CrackSQL~\cite{cracksql,zhou2025parrot} employs a local-to-global strategy for SQL dialect translation.
-It iteratively guides the LLM, starting from sub-queries that trigger database execution failures and progressively expanding to broader query segments until the entire query executes without error.
+\ptitle{Execution Feedback-Driven Refinement.} Direct approaches focus on leveraging real query execution feedback for iterative refinement of optimization strategies.
+SERAG~\cite{liu2025serag} retrieves past examples in a vector database to generate and execute optimized query plans, dynamically interacting with the execution engine to incorporate performance feedback for continuous improvement.
+Beyond optimizing query execution, CrackSQL~\cite{cracksql,zhou2025parrot} employs a local-to-global strategy for SQL dialect translation, iteratively guiding the LLM to fix failing sub-queries and progressively expanding to broader query segments until the entire query executes correctly.

-\ptitle{Tool-Assisted Validation.} Some methods further incorporate specialized external tools, such as query rewrite engines, equivalence verifiers, to evaluate and validate the optimized queries, whose assessment provides a concrete, measurable reward signal that drives the iterative improvement of data agents' proposals.
-R-Bot~\cite{sun2025rbot} exemplifies this on query rewriting by guiding an LLM to select and sequence transformation rules, which are subsequently applied via an external query rewrite engine to generate rewritten queries.
-The rewritten output is then evaluated to determine if it meets quality criteria, which in turn informs whether further refinement is needed.
-Similarly, QUITE~\cite{song2025quite} employs an external verification tool (\ie SQLSolver~\cite{sqlsolver}) to check the equivalence of the original and rewritten queries, and defines a reward function based on execution metrics, thereby guiding the progressive improvement of rewrite quality.
+\ptitle{Tool-Assisted Validation.} Some systems further incorporate external tools, such as query rewrite engines or equivalence verifiers, to evaluate and validate optimized queries, providing a reward signal for iterative improvement.
+R-Bot~\cite{sun2025rbot} guides an LLM to select and sequence transformation rules for query rewriting, which are applied by an external engine and then evaluated for quality to guide refinement.
+Similarly, QUITE~\cite{song2025quite} uses an external verifier (\ie SQLSolver~\cite{sqlsolver}) to check query equivalence and defines a reward function based on execution metrics for progressive improvement.

-\ptitle{Limitations.} While capable of leveraging environmental feedback or external verifiers to iteratively optimize query plans, these systems adhere to pipelines, transformation rules, and rewards meticulously designed by humans to ensure robust performance, incapable of autonomously exploring beyond procedural optimizations or adopting new optimization strategies.
+\ptitle{Limitations.} Despite leveraging environmental feedback or external verifiers to iteratively optimize query plans, these systems adhere to pipelines, transformation rules, and rewards meticulously designed by humans to ensure robust performance, incapable of autonomously exploring beyond procedural optimizations or adopting new optimization strategies.